Using the Import Shared Library Wizard

 Use the Import Shared Library wizard to create or update a LabVIEW project library of wrapper VIs for functions in a Windows .dll file, an OS X .framework file, or a Linux .so file.

 The Import Shared Library wizard supports most C and C++ header files.
-The wrapper VIs the wizard creates use the Call Library Function Node, which does not support the C++ this pointer or calling methods in C++ classes.
+The wrapper VIs the that wizard creates use the Call Library Function node.
+The Call Library Function node does not support the C++ this pointer or calling methods in C++ classes.

 Refer to the Importing Functions from a Shared Library File topic for step-by-step instructions for importing a shared library and creating wrapper VIs.